 Springtime is here, and landscape companies are quickly heading to the field to start the busy season.

-However, gardens, lawns and flower beds are not the only aspects of the lawn that need to be treated.
-Sprinkler systems are a crucial part of any yard and keeping them maintained and prepped for spring is a necessity.
+However, gardens, lawns, and flower beds are not the only aspects of the lawn that need to be treated.
+Sprinkler systems are a crucial part of any lawn or landscape and keeping them maintained and prepped for spring is a necessity.
 Here are a few tips from Rain Bird on not only how to have a green and luscious yard through the summer, but how to save money and water.

 Make sure spring has sprung

 Although all signs might be pointing to the arrival of spring, the soil beneath the landscape is always the last to thaw.
 Starting the sprinkler system while the ground is still frozen can result in damage to the pipes.
 Use a shovel to make sure that the soil is frost-free 12 inches deep.
 If it is still solid as a rock, wait another week and test it again before starting the sprinkler system.

 Run a check of the irrigation controls and programs.
 This includes dusting away the cobwebs on the timer, making sure the date and time is correct and that the settings are appropriate for the landscape’s watering needs.
 Replace the back-up battery in the timer/controller every six months, and keep a copy of the watering schedule nearby.

 Check for rocks, dirt, sand and other types of debris that may block the even flow of water from sprinkler heads.
 Uneven distribution can lead to too much water in some areas and not enough in others, both resulting in an unhealthy landscape and wasted water.
 Inspect spray heads and make sure they haven’t become buried and debris has not accumulated around them during the winter.